 It can also be noted that the BAT conclusions are minimum requirements within the EU.
 Individual member states can choose to apply stricter regulations, or implement updated conclusions quicker than the IED requires.

 Right… But What About THg?

 An example of the processes leading to updates of BREFs and BAT-AELs is the BREF for waste incineration (WI) facilities.
-Up until just recently, the adopted WI-BREF was from 2006.
-Hence, it was actually established already under an elder EU directive preceding the IED.
-However, now there is a new WI-BREF in place.
-The European Commission established the embedded WI-BATC in November 2019, and the decision was formalized in the Official Journal of the European Union dated December 3, 2019 (L312).
-A four year time window now opens during which the waste incineration plants covered by this WI-BREF have to adopt to its new requirements.
+The first WI-BREF was published in 2006, actually formed already under an elder EU directive preceding the IED.
+However, a new WI-BREF was established by the European Commission in November 2019, and the decision was formalized in the Official Journal of the European Union dated December 3, 2019 (L312).
+A four year time window then opened, during which the waste incineration plants covered by the WI-BREF have to adopt to its new requirements.
 Accordingly, the deadline for adopting is by December 2, 2023.